albertortells/backend-archetype/README.md

     - The url for this api starts localhost:8090/**spring.data.rest.basePath**/... so, if you want change it, you can change it in application.properties and it will change in whole project.

 After did this steps, execute a `mvn install` or `mvn build` lifecycle and start the server using a spring configuration.

+## Comming updates for v2

+1) Minikube implementation with Docker

+2) Implementation of different users for different types of execution and different databases.
+(LOCAL - INT - PRE - PRO)